In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - ¼ pound fresh mozzarella

-- Ricotta blend (fresh ricotta - Parmesan - milk - nutmeg - garlic powder)
+- Ricotta blend (fresh ricotta - Parmesan - milk - granulated garlic - nutmeg)

 Prep the vegetables and herbs

-- Slice the eggplant into ¼-inch-thick rounds.
-Sprinkle the rounds with salt and lay them on a paper towel-lined sheet pan.
+- Trim the ends from the eggplant; cut the eggplant crosswise into ¼-inch-thick rounds.
+Sprinkle the rounds with salt; place on a paper-towel-lined sheet pan.
 Let stand for 10 minutes; pat dry.
-Meanwhile:

-- Strip the oregano, parsley, and basil leaves from the stems; coarsely chop the leaves.
+- Strip the oregano, parsley, and basil leaves from the stems; coarsely chop all the leaves together.
+Set aside 1 tablespoon mixed herbs for garnish.

 - Cut the mozzarella into ¼-inch-thick slices.